 If the request succeeded, you get a response with the TURN Server with the following STUN Attributes in the Data section:

 TURN Client.
 When someone sends data to the

 Relayed Transport Addressthis is where it is forwarded to.

 RELAYED-ADDRESS- This is the address that you give out to other clients.
 If someone sends a packet to this address, it is relayed to the TURN client.

 LIFETIME- How long until this TURN Allocation is destroyed.
 You can extend the lifetime by sending a

 A remote host can’t send into your

 Relayed Transport Address until you create a permission for them.
-When you create a permission you are telling the TURN server that this IP/Port is allowed to send inbound traffic.
+When you create a permission, you are telling the TURN server that this IP and port is allowed to send inbound traffic.

-The remote host needs to give you the IP/Port as it appears to the TURN server.
+The remote host needs to give you the IP and port as it appears to the TURN server.
 This means it should send a

 STUN Binding Request to the TURN Server.
 A common error case is that a remote host will send a